alonsodemolina/gardanito/docs/intermediate_format.md

+# Intermediate format
-#A proposal for an output intermediate format common to all modules
+A proposal for an output intermediate format common to all modules.

+The intermediate format consists of a list of strings which encodes the music and optionally a single string which encodes the lyrics.

 ## Example
 This example is the beginning of "O quam gloriosum est"

 ```python